Xaelias/advent-of-code.py/2023/day/10/README.md

     L|-JF

-In the above diagram, you can still figure out which pipes form the main loop: they're the ones connected to `S`, pipes those pipes connect to, pipes** thos**e pipes connect to, and so on.
+In the above diagram, you can still figure out which pipes form the main loop: they're the ones connected to `S`, pipes those pipes connect to, pipes **those** pipes connect to, and so on.
 Every pipe in the main loop connects to its two neighbors (including `S`, which will have exactly two pipes connecting to it, and which is assumed to connect back to those two pipes).

 Here is a sketch that contains a slightly more complex main loop: